Food Link Board of Directors

 Retired, Managing Director & Treasurer, Baring Asset Management (fka Babson Capital Management)

 DeAnne Dupont joined the board in 2014 when Food Link incorporated.
 She is a regular volunteer.
-Food Link brings together three of DeAnne’s passions, protecting the environment, reducing waste and alleviating hunger.
+Food Link brings together three of DeAnne’s passions: protecting the environment, reducing waste and alleviating hunger.
 She has been active in, or on the boards of, the Massachusetts Climate Action Network, Sustainable Arlington and Boston Building Resources.
 Her financial and operational background in the corporate sector and her experience as a CPA has been greatly beneficial in launching Food Link.
-DeAnne enjoys bicycling, hiking, and traveling.

 Julianna Kremer, Board Vice President